|

 entering service as P910SUM and P911SUM respectively.
 Regrettably,

-fire damage claimed one example, whilst the other is out of use
+fire damage claimed one example, but the other, after being out of use

 P10TLS |